Azure/helm-charts/concourse/README.md

 This chart bootstraps a [Concourse](https://concourse.ci/) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It is inspired by the [upstream Concourse chart](https://github.com/kubernetes/charts/tree/master/stable/concourse) but uses the [Azure Service Broker](https://github.com/Azure/azure-service-broker) to provision an [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/) for Concourse to use.
+It is inspired by the [upstream Concourse chart](https://github.com/kubernetes/charts/tree/master/stable/concourse) but, by default, uses the [Azure Service Broker](https://github.com/Azure/azure-service-broker) to provision an [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/) for Concourse to use.

 ## Basic Installation